-Apple's March 8 event: How to Watch and What to Expect
+Apple's March 8 Event: How to Watch and What to Expect

 iPhone SE 3

 Apple showed off its revamped iPhone SE in the spring of 2020, but last year the petite iPhone was a no-show.
 Analyst Ming-Chi Kuo predicts Apple could be working on two iPhone SE models, one for 2022 and the other for 2023.
-The 2022 model may arrive in March with 3GB of memory, while the 2023 model is said to sport 4GB of memory and a bigger display, according to the analyst.
+The 2022 iPhone SE 3 may arrive in March with 3GB of memory, while the 2023 model is expected to sport 4GB of memory and a bigger display, according to the analyst.
 The phone is said to feature an LCD display, 5G support, a retro design and Face ID, as well.

 If you can't wait until later this year for the new iPhone SE, check out CNET's review of the 2020 iPhone SE.
 Plus, does it still make sense to buy an iPhone SE in 2022?